 Other Places to Explore:

-Bhairavnath Temple: The journey to Katra is incomplete if the devotee has not visited Bhairavnath Mandir.
+Bhairavnath Temple: No journey to Katra is complete without having visited Bhairavnath Mandir.
 The cave temple of Bhairavnath is dedicated to a saint by that name.
 A steep 2km journey from the Bhawan leads you to Bhairavnath temple.
 The temple provides picturesque views of the forest fed mountains.

-Ardh Kuwari Cave, Vaishno Devi: Before making the Bhavan her abode, Mata Vaishnodevi was believed to have taken rest in this cave for 9 months.
+Ardh Kuwari Cave, Vaishno Devi Overview: Before making the Bhavan her abode, Mata Vaishnodevi was believed to have taken rest in this cave for 9 months.
 Today, this cave acts as a stopover for the pilgrims on their journey up to the Bhavan.
 An adventure for the kids, one has to crawl on his knees to reach the other side.
 Once on the other side, you can see a large shrine which is built dedicated to the three Goddesses - Kali, Laxmi and Saraswati.
 The darshan route is semicircular, so that you exit from a different opening at a small distance from the entry route.

-Dera Baba Banda: An old Gurudwara, Dere Baba Banda is dedicated to Baba Banda Bahadur who was one of the favorite Jathedars of Guru Gobind Singh.
+Dera Baba Banda, Vaishno Devi Overview: An old Gurudwara, Dere Baba Banda is dedicated to Baba Banda Bahadur who was one of the favorite Jathedars of Guru Gobind Singh.
 The walls are filled with pictures depicting the times of war and various important personnels of that time.
 Being one of the important religious centers in Kashmir, the Gurudwara attracts a huge number of Hindus and Sikhs, especially during the three-day Vaisakhi mela.